 Gone to start-up garages everywhere!

-It seems that the financial services industry, especially here in Australia, are grappling with 2 key generative 21st century problems that are about knowing how to;
+It seems that the financial services industry, especially here in Australia, are still grappling with 2 key complex 21st century problems.
+These involve knowing how to;

 - Juggle being disruptive with innovative technologies, products and services within an inherently risk adverse, compliant and conventional enterprise culture,

-- Differentiate and add value by providing a great customer experience and sustain customers trust whilst simultaneously delivering increased shareholder value.
+- Differentiate and add value by providing both a great customer experience and sustaining customers trust whilst simultaneously delivering increased shareholder value.

-It looks like these problems have catalyzed them into either a reactive response, such as seeking innovative new technologies and products via mergers, and the acquisition of Fintech start-ups, which have largely failed to deliver on their promises.
-Or have become frozen into complete inaction and confusion around the complex task of re-inventing their largely centuries old business models.
+It looks like these complex problems have catalyzed a range of reactive responses; including seeking innovative new technologies and products via mergers, and the acquisition of Fintech start-ups.
+Many of which have largely failed to deliver on their promises.
+Or have become frozen into complete inaction and confusion around the complex task of re-inventing their legacy of largely centuries old business models.

-Innovative cryptotechnologies incorporating blockchain and cryptocurrencies such as bitcoin are expected to disrupt banking at two levels, as predicted in a May report called Cryptotechnologies, a Major IT Innovation and Catalyst for Changeas by the Euro Banking Association;
+Innovative cryptotechnologies incorporating block-chain and crypto currencies such as bitcoin are disrupting banking at two levels, as predicted in a May report called Cryptotechnologies, a Major IT Innovation and Catalyst for Changeas by the Euro Banking Association;

 “In other words, distributed ledger technology is likely to disrupt financial services first by making existing processes more efficient, secure, transparent and inexpensive, and then later by creating new products that we can’t even dream of”.

 Mr. Funke Kupper, CEO of the Australian Stock Exchange said in a recent SMH article that there had been very little innovation in post-trade equity services for the past 20 years.
-But blockchain technology could result in near real-time settlement of trades which would reduce systemic risk, and also slice back-office administration and compliance costs for market participants.
+However, block-chain technology may result in near real-time settlement of trades which would reduce systemic risk, and also slice back-office administration and compliance costs for market participants.

-Coindesk, recognized as the world leader in news, analysis and information on digital currencies stated in their recent Trade Finance and Supply Chains Report that blockchains are not just an incremental improvement, that they offer an opportunity to create a new digital backbone for trade finance and supply chain, cutting costs and creating new efficiencies for an $18 trillion industry.
+Coindesk, recognized as the world leader in news, analysis and information on digital currencies stated in their recent Trade Finance and Supply Chains Report that block-chains are not just an incremental improvement.
+They are, in fact offering an opportunity to create a new digital backbone for trade finance and supply chain, cutting costs and creating new efficiencies for an $18 trillion industry.

 So how can we respond proactively to such potential disruptions?